siberianfox/g2wiki/JSON-Active-Comments.md

 This page describes using Gcode comments to carry JSON commands such that they can extend existing Gcode functions or insert control functions that execute synchronously with the Gcode.

 ##Gcode Comments
+Gcode comments possess a number of features that extend their capabilities beyond classic Gcode.
+COmments are handled as so:

  * Comments that start with a semicolon ';' end the line -- everything including and after the ';' will be ignored
  * Comments that start with a '(' and end with a ')', known as "inline comments", will be removed, UNLESS they are an active comment (described next)
  * JSON Active comments are comments with JSON immediately inside the parentheses: `({...})`